Upgrade PHP-FPM for WordPress on Ubuntu

 sudo apt-get purge `dpkg -l | grep php7.1| awk '{print $2}' |tr "\n" " "`

-Doing that will prompt you to accept the changes to your system.
+To proceed, you must accept the changes to your system.
 Then, type Y to continue.
-When you’re done, PHP 7.2-FPM should be enabled, and PHP 7.1-FPM should be removed entirely from Ubuntu.
+After this, PHP 7.2-FPM will be enabled, and PHP 7.1-FPM will be completely removed from Ubuntu.

 Upgrade PHP 7.2-FPM to PHP 7.3-FPM with Nginx on Ubuntu

-Skip the above steps if you’re running PHP 7.2-FPM and want to upgrade to PHP 7.3-FPM.
-First, run the commands below to install PHP 7.3-FPM packages
+Skip the previous steps if you are using PHP 7.2-FPM and wish to upgrade to PHP 7.3-FPM.
+First, execute the commands below to install the PHP 7.3-FPM packages.

 On some Ubuntu systems, PHP 7.3-FPM may not be available in Ubuntu default repositories… To run PHP 7.3-FPM on Ubuntu, you may need to run the commands below: